saashahwaiz8/SirenHeadGame-in-Python/README.md

-# SirenHeadGame-in-Python
+# Download all the files in the folder where you saved your Python File
-Siren Head will scare you!
+# Siren Head will scare you!